rule

 Text 34

-This moment I request You, o father of all created beings, as You have set me free from my debts and fulfilled my desires, that I may accept the path of an itinerant mendicant so that I will wander with You in my heart, keeping myself free from lamentation.
+This moment I request You, o father of all created beings, as You relieved me of my debts and fulfilled my desires, that I may accept the path of an itinerant mendicant so that I will wander about with You in my heart, keeping myself free from lamentation.
 (Vedabase)

 Text 35